What We Do

 What is my responsibility?

-Grief is a process that affects the whole person (physically, emotionally, socially, and spiritually) and is a response to loss.
 This program chooses to see it in phases that have a task component for the griever.
-This means that you have a responsibility to work through your grief.
-These tasks have been taken from J. William Worden's, Grief Counseling and Grief Therapy.
+This means that you have a responsibility to work through your grief in order to overcome it.
+The following tasks below have been taken from J. William Worden's, Grief Counseling and Grief Therapy.

 A. External Adjustments